 Project management is NOT a tactical job like paperwork or running status meetings that another employee can float in and out of when things get busy.
 Project managers must have a totally different skill set than your developers, creative teams, and even stakeholders.

 Are you seeing how this role can’t be done off the side of someone’s desk?
 It takes more than just a meeting to keep projects on track.
-With any of these skills missing from someone who’s managing a project, the project could end up in flames.
+With any of these skills missing from someone managing a project, the project could end up in flames.

 Project Managers Represent Everyone